danielstoller/3D-Color-Match-Game/README.md

 # 3D Color Match

 This project involves creating a 3D color matching game using an MPU6050 IMU sensor with Arduino for real-time input and PyOpenGL, PyGame, and Tkinter in Python for visualization.
-The game requires players to match the color of a 3D object with the background color by adjusting the color components using tilt inputs from the IMU sensor.
+The game requires players to match the color of a 3D model of the IMU with the background color by adjusting the color components using tilt inputs from the IMU sensor.

 ## Prerequisites